-Our Metador 300 Series Louvre door can be delivered with a range of specifications and features.
+Our louvre doors can be delivered with a range of specifications and features and can be fitted as part of our Xtreme, Xtraguard, Safeguard and Soundguard ranges.
 As standard, these doors feature 45mm thick door leaves that are manufactured from 1.5mm inner and 1.5mm outer galvanised skins with internal steel strengthening.
 For added security this can be upgraded to 2mm skins with a solid timber core, providing further security precautions and increasing safety levels.

 This door also features four 100mm dog bolt butt hinges, high security mortise lock and anti-jemmy strip for resisting crow bar and cutting attacks.
 Other specifications include high security cylinders, emergency exit hardware, and 2mm fast fit frame system.
 There’s also the option of high security locking, as well as a wide range of ironmongery such as door closers, handles and vision panels.

-As with all our doors and ironmongery, the Metador 300 Series Louvre door is put through stringent in-house quality procedures and safety checks.
+As with all our doors and ironmongery, our range of louvre doors are put through stringent in-house quality procedures and safety checks.
 All our products are CE Marked, ensuring we have complied with the essential requirements of European health, safety and environmental legislations.
 We have also been assessed to ISO 9001 standard, proving our ability as a manufacturer to consistently provide products and services that meet the needs of customers and stakeholders.

 Third party approval has also been received from LPCB, with the LPS 1175 certification.
 This specification tests and classifies intruder resistant building components, and includes doors, shutters and applications.
 Predominantly applying to commercial properties and some domestic premises, this industry recognised accreditation has become a significant part of physical security specification across many sectors.